ivarprudnikov/ivarprudnikov.com/projects/_posts/2021-01-13-self-analysis-ios-app.md

   label: Source code
 ---

-A simple questionnaire app.
-Focuses an individual on his/her past performance, achievements or failures.
+A simple questionnaire app focuses an individual on his/her past performance, achievements or failures.